Skip to main content

 Reviewing PBS’s overview of Walt Disney’s life, Neil Genzlinger wrote for The New York Times, “Before his name became synonymous with a staid, whitewashed version of Americana, Walt Disney was considered a boundary pusher, expanding the possibilities and ambitions of his art form.”

 And Walt Disney’s influence was wide and profound.
 Somehow even the pop culture parody of the Disney image doesn’t really capture it.
-The man was the central turn point in breaking animation into feature filmmaking, to start.
-Then there’s the man’s influence on the theme park business.
+The man was the central turn point in breaking animation into feature filmmaking, to start, as well as the man’s influence on the theme park business.

 Peter Pan (1953)